Canon 1D X vs T3i

 Studio photographers will appreciate that the Canon 1D X (unlike the T3i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X and the Canon T3i?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X: